Cultivating Agency Through Artmaking

 Graphic Novels and the Hero’s Journey: This project challenged students to tell a coherent story without words.
 The narratives includes a major shift, development, or transformation.
 Some of the narratives were fictional while others were based on real life experiences.

-Toy Design: Part engineering, part sculpture, this project challenged students to create a toy with moving parts using simple materials, including cardboard, wheels, hot glue, paint and found objects.
+Toy Designs: Part engineering, part sculpture, this project challenged students to create a toy with moving parts using simple materials, including cardboard, wheels, hot glue, paint and found objects.

 CAW Senior Manger of Teaching & Learning Riki Sabel photographs Teaching Artist Abby Walsh at the HHSLT student gallery opening